kitsunestarwind/QLDTafeJava2/README.md

-Everything is to be stored in the "master branch" unless required for other testing purposes A /doc/ folder will exist for any and all related documents all documents must titled correctly, but with a _<name> after it to identify the author of said documents
+Everything is to be stored in the "master branch" unless required for other testing purposes A /doc/ folder will exist for any and all related documents all documents must titled correctly, but with a _NAME after it to identify the author of said documents

-#v1.0 Readme - 16-07-2015 - Initial commit of read me file.
+#v1.00 - 16-07-2015 - Initial commit of read me file.
+#v1.01 - 16-07-2015 - Corrected a mistake in doc.
 - Kitsunestarwind